Former Pittsburgh Wash House and Public Baths Building

 The Former Pittsburgh Wash House and Public Baths Building is located at 3495 Butler Street in the Lawrenceville neighborhood of Pittsburgh, Pennsylvania.
 Built in 1904 in the Romanesque Revival architectural style, the building today serves as office space.
-In 2019, it was listed as a contributing property in the Lawrenceville Historic District.
+The bath house was designated a Pittsburgh historic landmark in 2018 and was listed as a contributing property in the Lawrenceville Historic District in 2019.